super-lou/CARD/README.md

 This will perform the extraction of all the CARDs in the `CARD_path` directory.

 If you want to select specific variables to extract from your custom CARD directory, just use the `CARD_name` variable as seen in the [basic workflow](#basic-workflow) section.

-For a deeper understanding of the CARD formatting, refer to the [CARD documentation](https://github.com/louis-heraut/CARD?tab=readme-ov-file#exstatcard-).

 ## What is a CARD ?